 WHERE TO POST YOUR PHOTOS AND BIOS

-The NUMBER ONE reported most important factor in adoption decisions is the zing of the personal connection felt when meeting a dog for the first time.
+The most important factor to adopters is how they connect when meeting a dog for the first time.
 So you will need to get your dog out and seen - in person - to improve his odds.
 How do you do that?

 - Check to see if your local rescue groups will allow you to attend their adoption events with your dog.

 - Get your dog in training class to brush up his manners and teach him a few parlor tricks to impress new friends ("high five" etc)

 - Put an 'Adopt Me' shirt on your dog and bring him out on as many errands as you can where he'll encounter the public.

 - Make trading cards so people have a take-away with the dog's photo, bio and your contact info